BryanJG10/CSC4350-Group-2/ARCHITECTURE.md

 ## Use Case Diagram

 The following UML use case diagram shows the primary roles and tasks within the Dining Hall Review App.
-The main actors are GSU Students, PantherDining Staff/Admin users, and the external Notification Service.
+The main actors are GSU Student, PantherDining Staff/Admin users, and the external Notification Service.

 ![Dining Hall Review App Use Case Diagram](diagrams/use-case-diagram.png)